facebook/react-native-website/docs/accessibility.md

 - **adjustable** Used when an element can be "adjusted" (e.g. a slider, seekcontrol).
 - **alert** Used when an element contains important text to be presented to the user (Android).
 - **button** Used when the element should be treated as a button.
 - **dropdownlist** Used to represent a dropdownlist.
 A view that displays one child at a time and lets the user pick among them.
-The items in the Spinner come from the Adapter associated with this view, for more information refer to (Android).
+The items in the Spinner come from the Adapter associated with this view (Android).
 - **checkbox** Used when an element represents a checkbox which can be checked, unchecked, or have mixed checked state (Android).
 - **combobox** Used when an element represents a combo box, which allows the user to select among several choices (Android).
 - **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).